 6. Explore on two wheels

 Whether you like to log lots of miles on quiet, scenic roads under archways of colorful foliage or get down and dirty in the woods with fallen leaves under your tires, the Adirondack Experience region is loaded with superb fall biking options.
+Experience an all new biking excursion in Long Lake.
+Enjoy 2km of winding bike and shared-use trails above the Mt.
+Sabattis recreation center, pedal to the top for stellar views of the lake and mountain range!
 From family-friendly cruising around town to well-maintained single track, the central Adirondacks embraces bicyclists because we love two-wheeled action too!

 7. Get historic